ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Create-pull-request.md

 ## Return to github to finalise the pull request

-Move to the pull request tab on GitHub
+Move to the pull request tab on GitHub:

 ![Screenshot of the location of pull requests](/development-pipeline/pull-request-location.png)

-Click on 'New pull request'
+Click on 'New pull request':

 ![Screenshot of the location of pull request button](/development-pipeline/pull-request-button.png)

-Select 'master' for the **base field** and [your development branch] for the **compare field**
+Select the development branch you are working off of for the **base field** and your new development branch for the **compare field**:

 ![Screenshot of the compare and base](/development-pipeline/pull-request-branch-selection.png)

-Click on 'Create pull request'
+Click on 'Create pull request':

 ![Screenshot of the create pull request button](/development-pipeline/create-pull-request-button.png)